Ada-Developers-Academy/core-pses/01/highest-rated.md

     * What is the expected output for the given input?
     * You can use the examples provided in the prompt, or other examples.
 2. Write unit tests for `get_highest_rated` for the nominal and edge cases you identified in the first step.

+When naming a test, we want to ensure the name describes the scenario we are testing by including information like the function being tested, inputs, and expected outputs.
+* e.g. from the example PSE: if we wanted to test that the function winner returns a tie when player_1 and player_2 have the same value, then we might name the test something like `test_winner_both_inputs_paper_returns_tie`.

 *Note: Click the **Run Tests** button to save your tests for instructor feedback.
 No real tests are actually run again your unit tests.*
 ##### !end-question